 We have been asked to comment on aspects of the capture and training of young elephants for use by the elephant-back safari industry.
+The questions and answers listed below were put forward in one particular case, but the arguments could apply for any capture of wild elephant calves.

-Based on our scientific knowledge of elephants, their social and emotional complexity and cognitive abilities, this practice undoubtedly causes immense trauma to the elephants and their families and is unquestionably cruel (Moss, 1988; Poole 1996; Poole & Moss, in press; Appendix 1).
+Based on our scientific knowledge of elephants, their social and emotional complexity and cognitive abilities, this practice undoubtedly causes immense trauma to the elephants and their families and is unquestionably cruel (Moss, 1988; Poole 1996; Bradshaw et al., 2005, Poole & Moss, in press; Appendix 1).
 As we have such grave concerns over the very principle of this action, it is simply not possible to design a methodology that would be acceptable under any conditions.
-In addition, we consider the capture of young elephants to be a very short sighted and unimaginative approach to reducing or controlling the number of elephants in areas that are generally too small to have them in the first place.
+In addition, we consider the capture of young elephants to be a very short sighted and unimaginative approach for reducing or controlling the number of elephants in areas that are generally too small to have them in the first place.